kylercressall/LinkSapling/posts/projects/project1.md

 ---
-title: "Project 1"
+title: "Certification 1"
 date: 2026-03-19
-subtitle: "An example project."
+subtitle: "Expertise in 3d modelling using Blender 5"
 ---

 ## Why I built this